alyssaong1/caf-terraform-landingzones-starter/documentation/2-Setup.md

 git clone --branch 2108.0 https://github.com/Azure/caf-terraform-landingzones.git /tf/caf/landingzones
 ```

-**In future, the above steps may be automated using rover init or a setup command to pull the required repos.**

 Now you can head back over to the [main README](./1-README.md) to proceed with the next steps.